Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with the following:
 # network: {config: disabled}
 network:
   version: 2
   ethernets:
     eth0:
       dhcp4: no
       addresses:
         - 172.16.0.##/24
       gateway4: 172.16.0.10
       nameservers:
         addresses: [8.8.8.8,1.1.1.1]
 # add wifi setup information here ...
   wifis:
     wlan0:
       optional: true
       access-points:
         "YOUR-SSID-NAME":
           password: "YOUR-NETWORK-PASSWORD"
       dhcp4: true
 ```
 **Notes:**
     * YOUR-SSID-NAME  is the name of you wifi network.
     * The Quotes around YOUR-SSID-NAME are necessary.
     * Mine wouldn't work with the 5G so I had to use the lower speed Wifi.
 * Test start the wireless network using your modifications
-    **`sudo netplan apply **
+    **`sudo netplan generate **
-    This Should run without errors, if not fix your typos.
+* This Should run without errors, if not fix your typos.
-### Permit root to ssh
+### Permit root to ssh (optional)
+* If you want to console in for the remaining part you can do this.
-Leaving root allowed to ssh shoudl not be left on - make sure you turn this off at the end of setup.
+Leaving root allowed to ssh should not be left on - make sure you turn this off at the end of setup.
 **`sudo nano /etc/ssh/sshd_config`**
 * Find the line:
   `#PermitRootLogin prohibit-password` and change it to